tegonal/scripts/README.md

 if ! [[ -v dir_of_tegonal_scripts ]]; then
 	# Assumes your script is in (root is project folder) e.g. /src or /scripts and
-	# the tegonal scripts have been pulled via gget and put into /lib/tegonal-scripts
+	# the tegonal scripts have been pulled via gt and put into /lib/tegonal-scripts
 	dir_of_tegonal_scripts="$(cd -- "$(dirname -- "${BASH_SOURCE[0]:-$0}")" >/dev/null && pwd 2>/dev/null)/../lib/tegonal-scripts/src"
 	source "$dir_of_tegonal_scripts/setup.sh" "$dir_of_tegonal_scripts"
 fi